Like every company, CultureRoad also has general terms and conditions. If you book a trip with us, you agree to the following terms and conditions.

 – the Traveller is not a professional journalist or photographer;

-– the Traveller does not intend to publish any video or photographic material recorded during the tour after the Trip.
+– the Traveller does not intend to publish any professional video or photographic material recorded during the tour after the Trip.

 In case of doubt, the Traveller can always contact the Organiser.

-The Traveller must comply with North Korean laws and regulations during the trip.
-Violation of these laws has serious consequences for the Organiser, the Organiser’s (business) partners, the originator (the Traveller), the group and our Korean guides.
+The Traveller must comply with local laws and regulations during the trip.
+Violation of these laws has serious consequences for the Organiser, the Organiser’s (business) partners, the originator (the Traveller), the group and our local guides.
 If Traveller violates the law and the violation is detected by local authorities, then Organiser does not assume responsibility for Traveller’s actions and violation of the law.
 When booking a Trip with the Organiser, the Organiser assumes that the Traveller accepts his responsibility and is aware of and complies with the above.

-Article 23 – Addition: changes in the conditions
+Article 22 – Addition: changes in the conditions

 The Organiser has the right to change the above conditions at any time.
 The prices on the website are not binding.
 Only after applying for a booking does the Organiser pass on the final price.
 This is also related to the choices for transport, among other things.
 Airplanes and trains can be fully booked.
 If this is the case, we will let you know as soon as possible.
 If the Traveller does not complete the tour for any reason whatsoever, the Organiser will not make refunds.

-© CultureRoad – 2018
+© CultureRoad – 2022

-Last update: January 2021
+Last update: August 2022